Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 What You’ll Learn In This Guide

-In this camera lens guide, you’ll learn how camera lenses work, the different types of lenses available, the core concepts that shape image quality, and how to choose the right lens for your photography style—with practical guidance to help you select lenses that support your creative and technical needs.
+In this guide, you’ll learn how camera lenses work, the main types of camera lenses photographers use, and how to choose the right lens type based on your framing goals and shooting needs.

 Table of Contents